ChemRisk

-ChemRisk is a Delaware Limited Liability Company, a for-profit scientific consulting firm headquartered in San Francisco, California that is part of Cardno ChemRisk.
+ChemRisk was a Delaware Limited Liability Company, a for-profit scientific consulting firm headquartered in San Francisco, California, that was part of Cardno (as Cardno ChemRisk) until Cardno was acquired by Stantec in 2021.
 ChemRisk founder and former president, Dennis Paustenbach, "has long been an expert witness and top consultant" to "scores of companies in the chemical, energy and medical products industries" facing lawsuits over products or environmental practices or product safety.
-Their clients included San Francisco-based utility Pacific Gas & Electric (PG&E) and BP.
+Historical clients of ChemRisk included San Francisco-based utility Pacific Gas & Electric (PG&E) and BP.
 ChemRisk uses toxicology and risk assessment to measure the hazards of chemicals in soil, air, water, food, sediments and consumer products.

-Paustenbach and his firm have "drawn the scrutiny of investigative journalists."

 Background

 Paustenbach, who earned his PhD in environmental toxicology from Purdue University in 1982, created ChemRisk in 1985, with its headquarters in San Francisco, as an environmental consulting firm.
 Using assessments models regarding health risk, ChemRisk quantified risks of chemicals in "foods, water, air, sediment, soil, and consumer products".
 He worked at Eli Lilly in Indianapolis for two years before taking a masters in industrial hygiene.
 The new field of risk assessment was emerging in 1982, which integrated environmental toxicology and industrial hygiene.
 While working for Stauffer Chemical in Connecticut in the early 1980s, he "gained expertise in how chemicals were regulated" as he interacted with federal agencies through his job.
 He then worked for Syntex Pharmaceuticals in California's Silicon Valley.
-For three years Paustenbach worked on a project related to hexachlorophene, and dioxin which is its toxic byproduct. where Hexachlorophene had previously been manufactured at a production facility in Times Beach, Missouri.
+For three years Paustenbach worked on a project related to hexachlorophene, and dioxin which is its toxic byproduct.
+Hexachlorophene had previously been manufactured at a production facility in Times Beach, Missouri.
 "Large amounts of dioxin, a toxic byproduct of hexachlorophene, had been accidentally mixed with motor oil and sprayed on roads and land throughout the town, creating a huge liability as it became the country's most visible toxic waste site and forcing the town's entire population to re-settle elsewhere."

 His 1986 Regulatory Toxicology and Pharmacology co-authored article, "A Critical Examination of Assumptions Used in Risk Assessments of Dioxin Contaminated Soil" was written in response to the Times Beach, Missouri crisis.
 In it the authors concluded that there were "flaws and shortcomings" in the original Times Beach risk assessment.
-Paustenbach noted that since 1984 studies had replaced previously held assumptions with new "quantitative evidence" about the estimation of exposures to 2,3,7,8-Tetrachlorodibenzodioxin, more commonly known as dioxins.
+Paustenbach noted that since 1984 studies had replaced previously held assumptions with new "quantitative evidence" about the estimation of exposures to 2,3,7,8-tetrachlorodibenzodioxin, more commonly known as dioxin.
 The article found flaws in the EPA studies and concluded that much higher levels of dioxins were "acceptable for residential and nonresidential areas."
 ChemRisk cited this article in their September 5, 1990 report commissioned by Hercules Inc.